lumeland/lume.land/docs/getting-started/create-a-layout.md

 Create a new directory `_includes` and the file `layout.vto` inside it.
 The `.vto` extension is for [Vento](https://vento.js.org/): a template engine supported by default by Lume.
-Insert the following code in the file:
+Add the following code to the file:

 <lume-code>